 Contingency fee refers to the remuneration charged upon the plaintiff by the lawyer who has agreed to work on a contingency basis; after the case is settled favourably.
 Contingency fees are often expressed as shares or percentages.

 For example, the rate of the fee charged for an out of court settlement will charge anywhere between 20-25% of the compensation while that charged after going through all the legal maze will be a lot higher as it would have demanded greater effort and work from the part of the lawyer.

 Thus, in general, the rate is anywhere between 5-50%.
-These large fluctuations of the rate of fees charged are largely depended upon a number of factors including; time and effort; the complexity of the case; the skill and reputation of the lawyer; and it is also to some extent dependent on the plaintiff as well.
+These large fluctuations of the rate of fees charged are largely dependent upon a number of factors including; time and effort; the complexity of the case; the skill and reputation of the lawyer; and it is also to some extent dependent on the plaintiff as well.

-It is thus not unfair to say that the lawyers tend to agree to work on contingency contract if they are sure that the case has a higher probability to win.
-Thus, they will evaluate the whether it is worth actually taking up the disarrangement require the plaintiff to enter into an agreement which will be the sole reference for future payment, such an agreement is called a contingency agreement.
+It is thus not unfair to say that the lawyers tend to agree to work on a contingency contract if they are sure that the case has a higher probability to win.
+Thus, they will evaluate whether it is worth actually taking up the disarrangement require the plaintiff to enter into an agreement that will be the sole reference for future payment, such an agreement is called a contingency agreement.